ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 An **user manual** in Dutch and English can be found in this repository [here](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/tree/main/Manual-Instructions)

-The software can be controlled with Bluetooth on your PC or a mobile Android or iPhone/iPad/iMac.
+The software can be controlled with Bluetooth on your PC or a mobile Android or iPhone/iPad/iMac.<br>
 Several designs can be selected before compiling.
-(If you have a word plate, of course.)
+(If you have a word clockface plate, of course.)<br>
-Use a word plate design [from this repository](WordPlateFrontCovers)  or use your own and adapt the position of the LEDs in the software<br>.
+Use a word clockface plate design [from this repository](WordPlateFrontCovers)  or use your own and adapt the position of the LEDs in the software.<br>

 ![ClockDefines](https://github.com/user-attachments/assets/89a48534-c97a-41fc-94a5-bb8ee35ebb34)